 The Integration Act includes provisions on the minimum contents of an integration programme.
 At a minimum, an integration programme must include the following:

-- an integration plan drawn up on the basis of the above, and a multi-sectoral version of it,
+- an integration plan drawn up on the basis of the above,

 - multilingual civic orientation,